Covariance/predict-gibbs-energies/README.md

 - Integrational tests for matching results with previous implementation provided;

-- CLI interface for predictor provided.
+- CLI interface for predictor provided;

+- CI/CD pipelines added for code quality control and testing.

 ## TBD

-- Move floating-point calculations to high-precision class, such as Decimal.
+- Move floating-point calculations to high-precision class, such as Decimal;

+- Provide GUI-backed application for the predictor.